arslaan5/Legal-Document-Assistant/README.md

 ## 1. Project Overview

-The Legal Document Assistant is an AI chatbot built to help users with legal queries.
+The LexiAssist is an AI chatbot built to help users with legal queries.
 It uses Retrieval-Augmented Generation (RAG) to search through multiple PDFs and find the most relevant information.
 The application converts user queries into vector embeddings, searches these embeddings in the Pinecone vector database, and processes the retrieved information to provide structured responses via a language model (LLM).

 ## 2. Key Features